gaston-23/ShogiPy/README.md

     has a matrix which contains the pieces has a "graveyard" which contains the captured pieces

-the players aren't an object like pieces, they are just a string
+Note:the players aren't an object like the pieces, they are just a string